50 Unhealthiest Desserts on the Planet

 Hershey's Milk Chocolate & Reese's Pieces Candy Bar

-We're clearly not fans of this Hershey's bar's nutrition panel, but the ingredient list is just as frightening.
+We're not fans of this Hershey's bar's nutrition panel, but the ingredient list is just as frightening.
 Hydrogenated oils, artificial flavors, artificial colors, oh my!

 You'll find milk chocolate, peanuts, crisp rice, and caramel in this candy bar.
-Snickers really outdid itself with the Crisper, which houses almost a full day's worth of sugar.
+Snickers outdid itself with the Crisper, which houses almost a full day's worth of sugar.

 Munch on these for dessert, and you'll ingest about half a day's worth of saturated fat and sugar.
 Why not post-game your dinner with a tablespoon of real peanut butter?
 Not only will you save about 100 calories, but you'll also nourish your body with more heart-healthy monounsaturated fats and save yourself from 17 grams of added sugars!

 Just when you thought M&Ms couldn't get any richer, the confectioner decided to crank the sugar up a notch in the form of infusing the chocolate bites with a caramel center.
-If you're craving the classic combo, go for a square of Alter Eco's Dark Salted Burnt Caramel bar with 70 percent cocoa.
+If you're craving the classic combo, go for a square of Alter Eco's Dark Salted Burnt Caramel bar with 70% cocoa.

 Hershey's Gold Bar

 This Hershey's candy bar houses a boatload of calories coming from sugar and fat.
 Go for a square of 70% dark chocolate to get that sweet flavor and a dose of disease-fighting antioxidants instead.

 Frozen Cakes and Pies